mcary/cookie-cutter/README.md

 * As the chroot jail technology can be escaped by an attacker, do not rely on it to contain untrusted code.
 For example, do not run apps of different clients on the same VM.
 Also, chroot jails provide almost no protection for applications running as root.
+Pairing Cookie-Cutter with the "runuser" command can improve containment.

 ## Developing